gitlab-sshd

 Optional.
 By default, Linux package installations generate SSH host keys for

-.
-If you wish to disable this automatic generation, add this line:gitlab_sshd['generate_host_keys'] = false
+gitlab-sshdif they do not exist in/var/opt/gitlab/gitlab-sshd.
+If you wish to disable this automatic generation, add this line:gitlab_sshd['generate_host_keys'] = false -

 Save the file and reconfigure GitLab: